"You can feel the enormous amount of enthusiasm and effort that both sides put into the project."

 Well, it was a really intense experience.
 The cultural codes are different and this causes innumerable hilarious but sometimes also tough moments.
 You can feel the enormous amount of enthusiasm and effort that both sides put into the project.
 You create real human relations, simple, respectful, joyous - a beautiful slice of life!

-“We developed a system of a team work from the biginning where everyone’s input matterred.”
+“We developed a system of team work from the beginning where everyone’s input mattered.”

 3. What inspired you to design your collection?